Table of Contents

 AP software typically expedites this process and sends invoice approvals to the appropriate parties.

 The accounts payable department is responsible for making timely payments to all suppliers, creditors, and supply chain partners.
-The team prepares and reviews the necessary documents and designated managers approve invoices before initiating payment for invoices.
-To ensure everything is running smoothly, CPA firms conduct an annual audit of financial statements.
+The team prepares and reviews the necessary documents and designated managers approve invoices before initiating payment.

 Accounts Payable in Accounting